trskop/command-wrapper/man/command-wrapper.1.md

 Some external subcommands are bundled with Command Wrapper itself:

-* *cd* -- Start a new subshell / Tmux window / terminal emulator in a selected directory.
+* *cd* -- Start a new subshell / Tmux window / Kitten terminal emulator window /
+  terminal emulator in a selected directory.
 See `command-wrapper-cd(1)` for more details.

 * *exec* -- Execute predefined command with a user specified environment.
 See `command-wrapper-exec(1)` for more details.